PLEASE, NOTE:

 I have a Canadian temporary visa OR I’m in Canada as an undocumented immigrant.
 Can I apply for Italian citizenship at the Consulate General of Italy in Toronto?

-No. This Consulate General can only accept citizenship applications from those who are permanent residents in this consular jurisdiction.
+No. The Consulate can only accept citizenship applications from those who are permanent residents in this consular jurisdiction.
 Holders of temporary visas and undocumented immigrants must apply for citizenship through the Italian Consulate in the country where they are considered legal permanent residents.

 Does the consulate provide assistance in obtaining documentation?

-No. Applicants are responsible for requesting all required documentation.
+No. Applicants are solely responsible for requesting all required documentation.

 Do I have to speak Italian to be able to apply?